mharen/mharen.github.io/_posts/2011/2011-02-is-microsoft-crowdsourcing-search.md

 ---
+layout: post
 date: '2011-02-04T00:36:00.001-05:00'
-description: ''
-published: true
-slug: 2011-02-is-microsoft-crowdsourcing-search
 categories:
-- In the News
+- in the news
-- Technology
+- technology
-time_to_read: 5
 title: Is Microsoft Crowdsourcing Search?
 ---